-Low-income trip fares were reduced to zero in the model framework, and non-peak fares were used for peak trips in the off-peak direction by updating the fare matrices for Metrorail in the model framework.
-A post-distribution mode choice and assignment were carried out using the person trips from the 2040 CLRP model.
+Low-income trips fares were reduced to zero in the model framework, and non-peak fares will be used for peak trips in the off-peak direction by updating the fare matrices for Metrorail in the model framework.
+A post distribution mode choice and assignment were carried out using the person trips from the 2040 CLRP model.
 The model results were analyzed further and MOEs were generated.

-Initiative 10: Amplified Employer-Based Travel Demand Management

-Expansion of Existing and Planned TDM Programs
+Initiative 10: Amplified Employer-based Travel Demand Management Expansion of Existing and Planned TDM Programs

-This initiative assumes significant expansion beyond current TDM programs in the region and includes new policies to expand them further at a regional scale.
+This initiative assumes significant expansion beyond current TDM programs in the region, and includes new policies to expand them further at a regional scale.
 Policies that were included in this initiative are listed below:

-- Expanded employer-based transit/vanpool benefits. - Transit/vanpool subsidies averaging \$50 per month are provided to 80% of employees - Increase in priced parking in major Activity Centers. - 90% of parking for work-trips in Activity Centers is priced, with parking costs assumed to start at \$4/day minimum (could reflect employer-provided parking cash out). - Substantial increase in telework and flexible schedule adoption. - 20% telework share (increase from current 10% share; this equates to an average of about two days per week [40% telework] for telework-capable employees, given overall share of telework-capable workers).
-Teleworkers come proportionately from other modes (drive alone, carpool, transit, etc.).
+- Expanded employer-based transit/vanpool benefits - Transit/vanpool subsidies averaging \$50 per month are provided to 80% of employees - Increase in priced parking in major activity centers. - o 90% of parking for work-trips in activity centers is priced, with parking costs assumed to range from \$4/day minimum (could reflect employer-provided parking cash out). - Substantial increase in telework and flexible schedule adoption - o 20% telework share (from current 10% share; this equates to an average of about 2 days per week [40% telework] for "office" employees, given overall share of office workers).

+Teleworkers come proportionately from other modes (drive alone, carpool, transit, etc.)

-The 2040 CLRP network is assumed for this initiative.
+2040 CLRP network is assumed for this Initiative.

-The 2040 CLRP Round 9.0 Cooperative Land-Use Forecasts were used without any change.
+2040 CLRP Round 9.0 Cooperative Land-Use Forecasts is used without any change.

 The effects of these policies were analyzed by applying a series of Transportation Analysis Zone (TAZ)-level adjustments to modal trip tables from the regional travel demand model.
-First, adjustments were made to trip tables for all modes to reflect an increase to 20% telework mode share.
-Then, adjustments were made to the remaining drive-alone trips in the trip tables based on attraction-end TAZs for home-based work (HBW) trips and production-end TAZs for non-home-based work (NHW) trips to reflect the expanded transit/vanpool benefits and increased application of parking pricing in activity centers.

-Drive-alone reductions are calculated using TDM+, an Excel-based tool that estimates a percent reduction in vehicle miles traveled (VMT) due to a single Transportation Demand Management (TDM) strategy as well as the combination of multiple TDM strategies.
+First, adjustments were made to trip tables for all modes to reflect an increase to 20 percent telework mode share.
+Then, adjustments were made to the remaining drive alone trips in the trip tables based on attraction-end TAZs for home-based work (HBW) trips and production-end TAZs for non-home based work (NHW) trips to reflect the expanded transit/vanpool benefits and increased application of parking pricing in activity centers.
+Drive alone reductions are calculated using TDM+.
+TDM+ is an Excel-based tool that estimates a percent reduction in vehicle miles traveled (VMT) due to a single Transportation Demand Management (TDM) strategy as well as the combination of multiple TDM strategies.
 A post mode choice auto assignment was conducted.